I got a fantastic question from Bright Line Eater Rachel Himes today. She writes:

 Those are all of the tricks and tips I can think of at this moment.

 In general, I would say that if a recipe is too difficult to adapt, it’s probably not worth making.
-Stick with things that are fairly simple and close to BLE proportions.
+Stick with things that are fairly simple and close to the right proportions.